 CJA represents 45 Civil Parties in Case No. 002 against the two remaining senior leaders of the Khmer Rouge: “Brother Number Two” under Pol Pot, Nuon Chea, and former Head of State Khieu Samphan.
 CJA’s clients are all members of the Cambodian diaspora living in the United States, and are all direct victims of the Khmer Rouge regime.
 During the close of the first trial against the two senior leaders, CJA client and civil party Sophany Bay testified to the harms inflicted upon her and her family during the forced evacuation of Phnom Penh, and the continued impact of these harms on her and her community in the United States diaspora.
 The court sentenced the senior leaders to life imprisonment and awarded reparations to the 3,867 victims participating in the trial.
 Mrs. Bay and several other CJA clients featured prominently in the final judgment against the senior leaders.
 Watch the verdict here.

 The ECCC’s first trial, Case 001, against Kaing Guk Eav, alias Duch ended in victory, finding the former Chairman of the Khmer Rouge S-21 Security Center in Phnom Penh guilty of crimes against humanity and war crimes committed at the infamous prison in Phnon Penh.
 Duch is currently serving a life sentence in Kandal prison in Cambodia.
-As part of the Court’s reparations to victims, a collection of Duch’s statements of apology and acknowledgement of responsibility have been compiled and are available to view here.
+As part of the Court’s reparations to victims, a collection of Duch’s statements of apology and acknowledgment of responsibility have been compiled and are available to view here.

 Four additional former Khmer Rouge officials have been charged for their alleged role in committing mass atrocities during the Khmer Rouge regime in three separate cases known as Case 003, Case 004, and Case 004/1.
 The decision on whether the trials will move forward is pending.